remotelearner/moodle-assignment_kaltura/kaltura/README.txt

 +Install instructions+

-Copy all of the files to mod/assignment/type/kaltura
+Copy the kaltura directory to your mod/assignment/type/ directory

 +Requirements+